wxsd-sales/custom-dial-macro/README.md

 Welcome to our WXSD DEMO Repo!

-This Webex Device macro creates a custom dial button on your device which lets a user enter text or number input and routes or modifies the input text before dialling using regular expresssions.
+This Webex Device macro creates a custom dial button on your device which lets a user enter text or number input and routes or modifies the input text before dialling using regular expressions.

 ![image](https://user-images.githubusercontent.com/21026209/235207422-f28d2b3c-f858-42dd-b14f-c25fa4237962.png)